 A number of Excel errors appear to arise again and again in different spreadsheets.

-Therefore, this page has been created to discuss some of the most commonly encountered Excel errors, and to show you how to go about identifying the underlying problems, and fixing the errors.
+Therefore, this page aims to discuss some of the most commonly encountered Excel errors, and to show you how to go about identifying the underlying problems, and fixing the errors.

 Click on the link below, to learn more about each of the Excel formula error messages, and to find out how to go about fixing the associated errors.

-The table below lists some of the more frequently encountered Excel errors, when working with functions and formulas.
-Click on the associated link for information on why each error might have arisen, and how to resolve the problem.
+The table below lists some of the more frequently encountered Excel problems, that you might encounter when working with functions and formulas.

 |Function Won't Copy Down to Other Rows||Your function works in the first cell but produces the |